davidegaspar/davidegaspar/RESUME.md

 ### AWS Network @ CondeNast

-Project Lead in the Networking layer for our Global Platform (AWS EKS based), responsible for defining requirements, testing and coordinating teams in order to deliver a networking solution that supports the both the build out of new AWS EKS Clusters as well as the migration of our main properties (Vogue, GQ, Wired, etc.) in a staggered manner, allowing teams to move applications at their own pace.
+Project Lead in the Networking layer for our Global Platform (AWS EKS based), responsible for defining requirements, testing and coordinating teams in order to deliver a networking solution that supports both the build out of new AWS EKS Clusters as well as the migration of our main properties (Vogue, GQ, Wired, etc.) in a staggered manner, allowing teams to move applications at their own pace.

 <div class="page-break"></div>